gragra33/Blazing.Mvvm/readme.md

 ### Subpath Hosting

 Blazing.Mvvm supports hosting your Blazor application under a subpath of a web server.
-This is useful when you want to serve your application from a specific URL segment rather than the domain root (e.g., `https://example.com/myapp` instead of `https://example.com`).
+This is useful when you want to serve your application from a specific URL segment rather than the root of the domain (e.g., `https://example.com/myapp` instead of `https://example.com`).

 #### Automatic Base Path Detection (Recommended)

-> [!NOTE]
-> **Since v3.1.0**, Blazing.Mvvm automatically detects the base path from `NavigationManager.BaseUri`.
+**Since v3.1.0**, Blazing.Mvvm automatically detects the base path from `NavigationManager.BaseUri`.
 In most scenarios, including YARP reverse proxy setups, **no manual `BasePath` configuration is required**.

 The base path is dynamically extracted at navigation time, making your application work seamlessly in:
 - Standard subpath hosting